Skip to main content

 • the usage limit toggle on

-• the number of classes or appointments set
+• the usage limit for classes and/or appointments set

 • the 'auto-renewal' setting on